elmish/Elmish.WPF/README.md

 #### How can I test commands?
 What is the CmdMsg pattern?

 Since the commands (`Cmd<Msg>`) returned by `update` and `init` are just lists of functions, they are not particularly testable.
-A general pattern you can use to get around this, is to replace the commands with pure data that are transformed to the actual commands elsewhere:
+A general pattern you can use to get around this is to replace the commands with pure data that are transformed to the actual commands elsewhere:

 * Create a a `CmdMsg` union type with cases for each command you want to execute in the app
 * Make `update` and `init` return `model * CmdMsg list`  instead of `model * Cmd<Msg>`.
 Since `update` and `init` now return just data, they are much easier to test.